 It makes perfect sense to see the new Yankee atop the AL Cy Young Award futures odds.
-The dude was nothing short of a dominant force in Houston the last few seasons and enters the prime of his career.
+The dude was nothing short of a dominant force in Houston before similarly dominating with the Yankees in the shortened 2020 season.
 He went 20-5 with a 2.50 ERA and 0.89 WHIP and racked up a 326:48 K/BB ratio as the Astros’ ace.
 He also proved to be a workhorse in racking up a career-high 212.1 innings pitched.
 His 7-3 record in 2020 was more of the same

-No reason not to think he won’t be in the running for the NL Cy Young again this season.His 4-2 record and 2.38 ERA in the shortened 2020 season was good for third in NL Cy Young voting but deGrom simply knows how to miss bats and accrue outs, and that’s a winning formula when betting on the Cy Young Award winner.
+No reason not to think deGrom won’t be in the running for the NL Cy Young again this season.His 4-2 record and 2.38 ERA in the shortened 2020 season was good for third in NL Cy Young voting but deGrom simply knows how to miss bats and accrue outs.
+That’s always winning formula when betting on the Cy Young Award winner.

-“Mad Max” will be on the warpath in hopes of reclaiming his throne as best pitcher in the NL after deGrom beat him out each of the last two seasons.
+“Mad Max” will be on the warpath in hopes of reclaiming his throne as best pitcher in the NL after deGrom and Trevor Bauer beat him out each of the last two seasons.

-While Scherzer was still on top of his game a season ago evidenced by his 2.92 ERA and 243:33 K/BB ratio, his ERA was close to 3.00 and he failed to log 30 starts for the first time since his rookie season back in 2008.
+While Scherzer was still on top of his game in 2019, evidenced by his 2.92 ERA and 243:33 K/BB ratio, his ERA was close to 3.00 and he failed to log 30 starts for the first time since his rookie season back in 2008.
 In 2020 he went 5-4 with an ERA close to 4.
 But while there are a ton of miles on his right arm that could finally be catching up to him, you never want to be against him.

-With Kershaw’s stuff diminished, Buehler is now the next big thing within the Dodgers’ starting rotation even with Bauer joining the gang this year.
-The kid has done nothing but impress through his first two full seasons in the Bigs, and he took a notable jump in innings pitched a season ago by logging 182.1 innings after putting forth 137.1 in his rookie campaign.
+With Clayton Kershaw’s stuff mildly diminished, Buehler is the big thing within the Dodgers’ starting rotation even with Bauer joining the gang this year.
+The kid has done nothing but impress through his first two full seasons in the Bigs, and he took a notable jump in innings pitched in 2019 by logging 182.1 innings after 137.1 in his rookie campaign.

-The sky’s the limit in 2020 with his ability to strike opposing batters out and not give up many freebies; Buehler’s walked 37 batters in each of his first two seasons – that’s an impeccable command!
+The sky’s the limit in 2021 with his ability to strike opposing batters out and not give up many freebies; Buehler’s walked just 37 batters in each of his first two seasons – that’s impeccable command!

 To say Woodruff’s insertion out of the bullpen and into the Brew Crew’s starting rotation was a success would be putting it very mildly.
-While it remains to be seen if his arm can withstand a full six-month regular-season schedule, it already showed it could handle 4+ months before bogging down last season.
+While it remains to be seen if his arm can withstand a full six-month regular-season schedule, it already showed it could handle 4+ months before bogging down in 2019.

-He was one of if not the most dominant pitchers in the NL before succumbing to a strained oblique that saw him miss a bulk of the last two months of the season.
+He was one of, if not the most, dominant pitchers in the NL before succumbing to a strained oblique that saw him miss a bulk of the last two months of the season.
 His 3-5 in the shortened 2020 season never saw him get his legs under him.
 Now fully healthy and refreshed, this power arm will be tough to contend with evidenced by his 10.6 K/9 and impeccable 2.2 BB/9.